Concessionary fares and free travel

 As an older or disabled traveller you may be eligible for concessionary fares or free travel on public transport.
 If you live in some of the more remote communities in Scotland you may be able to get some help with the cost of travel.
 This page helps you to check if you are eligible and explains how you can claim concessionary fares for bus, rail and ferry.

-You are eligible for a free bus pass if you are over 60.
-The pass is called a National Entitlement Card.
-You can apply to your local council for your National Entitlement Card.
-You may also be eligible if you are under 60 but have a disability.
-You are eligible on the grounds of a disability if you:
+You are eligible for a free bus pass if you are aged 60 or over.
+You may also be eligible if you are under 60 and have a disability.

 - get the higher rate of the mobility component of Disability Living Allowance